 The Benefits of Backing Up Your Synology DiskStation to the Cloud

-In addition to avoiding the lift of a physical move, backing up to the cloud offers a number of other benefits, too, including:
+In addition to avoiding the lift of a physical move, backing up Synology NAS to the cloud offers a number of other benefits, too, including:

-- Avoiding data loss: Obviously, this is first and foremost.
-Without an off-site backup, your data, including data on your individual workstations and your NAS, is susceptible to things like floods, tornadoes, hurricanes, and wildfires.
-Because the NAS is always connected to your machines, it’s at risk of infection from ransomware attacks.
+- Avoiding data loss: A cloud backup protects against physical disasters, such as floods, hurricanes, and fires, that could compromise your NAS and data on individual workstations.
+Because the NAS is always connected to your machines, it’s also at risk of infection from ransomware attacks.
 And finally, the hard drives in your NAS can fail.
 Because your NAS is likely set up in a RAID configuration, one drive failure might not affect your data.
 But, while one drive is down, your data is at a higher risk.
 If another drive were to fail, you could lose data.
-Keeping an off-site backup in cloud storage helps you avoid this fate.
+Having an off-site backup in cloud storage significantly reduces this risk.

 - Accessibility: With your data in the cloud, your backups are accessible from anywhere.
-If you’re away from your desk or office and you need to retrieve a file, you can simply log in to your cloud instance and pull that file down.
+If you’re away from your desk or office and you need to retrieve a file, you can simply log in to your cloud instance and retrieve it remotely.

 - Security: Cloud vendors typically protect customer data by encrypting it as it travels to its final destination and/or when it’s at rest on the vendors’ storage servers.
-Encryption protocols differ between cloud vendors, so make sure to understand them as you’re evaluating cloud providers, especially if you have specific security requirements.
+Encryption protocols differ between cloud vendors, so make sure to understand them as you’re evaluating cloud providers, especially if your organization has specific security requirements.

-- Automation: Your Synology NAS comes with built-in backup utilities so you can set your cloud backup schedule in advance and move on.
+- Automation: Your Synology NAS comes with built-in backup utilities, so you can configure a backup schedule for automated cloud backups .
+This saves time and ensures your data is always up-to-date.

 - Scalability: As your data grows, your cloud backups grow with it.
 With cloud storage, there’s no need to invest in or maintain additional hardware to ensure your data is properly backed up.